 Heavier drinkers may also experience a more difficult side effect of Dry January in the first week of sobriety: the symptoms of alcohol withdrawal.
 If, in the first week or two of going sober, you experience shaking, headaches, nausea, increased anxiety, or insomnia, it's possibly a signal that you were ingesting too much alcohol and your body is now struggling to adjust to life without it.

 "If you drink a lot and you abruptly stop drinking, that can be dangerous," Koob tells Bustle.
 "If you’re a moderate to heavy drinker, you may want to consider professional help, rather than suddenly stopping drinking."

-To get the full benefits of sobriety in Dry January — including a boosted immune system, a healthier gut, and clear skin — one week isn't enough.
+To get the full benefits of sobriety in Dry January — including better energy, a healthier gut, and clear skin — one week isn't enough.
 Four weeks of sobriety is far more effective than just one, Koob tells Bustle.
 But if you feel at all different during that first week, then you might be on to something.
 "I think the most important thing is if you feel better in any shape or form, then that’s an opportunity to re-evaluate your relationship with alcohol," he says.
 If one week of sobriety leaves you feeling clearer, happier, and more well-rested, it's worth trying out the rest of the month and seeing what else might result.

 If you or someone you know is seeking help for substance use, call the SAMHSA National Helpline at 1-800-662-HELP(4357).

 Betrapally, N. S., Gillevet, P. M., & Bajaj, J. S. (2016).
 Changes in the Intestinal Microbiome and Alcoholic and Nonalcoholic Liver Diseases: Causes or Effects?.
 Gastroenterology, 150(8), 1745–1755.e3. doi:10.1053/j.gastro.2016.02.073